davidrhoden/davidrhoden-basic-netlify/timeline/dirty-knives-tipitinas-rockateens-nov-15-2000.md

   - WTUL
   - Rock-A-Teens
   - Ballard Lesemann
+  - Talbot Adams

 ---

 Another WTUL show arranged by Anthony Del Rosario.
 I wish I could remember it better.
 I had been friends with Ballard Lesemann, the R*A*T's drummer for a long time, ever since he woke me up by singing "In A Big Country" to me and my girlfriend in North Georgia some time before.

+This was Talbot Adams's last show as a Dirty Knife.

 ![Rock-A-Teens at Tipitina's, November 15, 2000.](/static/img/rock/dirty-knives-tips-rockateens-nov-15-2000.jpg "Rock*A*Teens at Tipitina's, November 15, 2000.")